Styyx1/Ruvaak-Readme/README.md

 Check out the perk mod as it restricts usuage for every crafting station and way more.
 Open the Skill menu and browse through the perks to see for yourself.

-### failed to create download folder

-Upon opening MO2 you may get a error warning like this: ``“failed to create E:/ Ruvaak Downloads / downloads your user account probably lacks permission”``.
-This is due to Wabbajack not changing the ini file of MO2.
-To fix this find the file ``ModOrganizer.ini`` inside the same folder as the MO2 exe is and change the line:``download_directory=E:/Ruvaak Downloads/downloads`` to ``download_directory=Your Prefered Download Folder``.
-It's best to find the line inside the ini by using ``crtl + f``

-### can't become a vampire lord
+### I can't become a vampire lord

 That's because you decided to be one of the vampire strains most likely.
-You can't become a vampire lord with some of them. **THIS IS NOT A BUG**
+You can't become a vampire lord with some of them. **THIS IS NOT A BUG**.

+### Help, my gear broke

+If your equipment got damaged or destroyed, visit a blacksmith to temper it, or temper it yourself at the right crafting station for your equipment type.

+Feel free to set the rate of your equipment degradation as high/low as you like it in the ``Breakable Equipment MCM``.

+***

 ### Tweaking the Game Settings

 #### BethINI

 To get some more FPS, tweak the following value in the detail section in BethINI.
-You find BethINI inside the tools folder within the list installation folder
+You find BethINI inside the tools folder within the list installation folder.

 - `Shadow Resolution`: 2048
 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.